jzakotnik/bestesteambot/README.md

 - Create a new serverless Azure function in Python.
 The easiest way is to use the Azure extension in VSCode and click on "Add Azure function".
 This will create a bunch of files, e.g. the `local.settings.json`.
 Add
   - "CHAT_ID": <group ID>
   - "TELEGRAM_TOKEN": <API token>
+- Edit the file `questions.json` to insert the questions.
 - In Azure, setup a timer, that triggers your survey, e.g. on Fridays at 2pm.